bcurran3/ChocolateyPackages/logitech-options/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This package downloads the installer via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.
+* Logitech switched to a custom installer without silent install options.
+Bit PITA.
+Thanks pauby for writing the new AHK scripts.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?